pkgishere/HackthonProjects/San Francisco Hacks Winning Project/Readme.md

 **Semantic Search of Objects in Images**

 **SF HACKS 2018**

-**Winner:Second Best Hackathon SF HACKS 2018 and Best use of Macy’s Tech API**
+Winner: **Second Best Hackathon SF HACKS 2018 and Best use of Macy’s Tech API**